Measure transport with kernel mean embeddings: RKHS embeddings for mean-field dynamics

-which should be interpreted as an infinitesimal counterpart of the kernel Kalman rule \cite{gebhardt2017kernel,gebhardt2019kernel,sun2023adaptive}, in the context where the non-negative log-likelihood $h$ is available.
+which should be interpreted as an infinitesimal counterpart of the kernel Kalman rule \citep{gebhardt2017kernel,gebhardt2019kernel,sun2023adaptive}, in the context where the non-negative log-likelihood $h$ is available.
 It is also instructive to compare to the (uncentred) kernel Bayes' rule, see eq.
-(1.3) in \cite{klebanov2020rigorous}. \end{remark}
+(1.3) in \cite{klebanov2020rigorous}. \end{remark} To proceed, we equate \eqref{eq:KME cov} and \eqref{eq:KME dyn}, obtaining an integral equation for $v_t$: